Coastal Venezuelan mangroves

 In the continental domain of Venezuela, mangroves are confined to two geomorphologic units: coastal lagoons and alluvial plains.
 In turn, in the alluvial plains three categories can be distinguished: 1) those with sedimentary marine deposition, as is the case of Los Olivitos Swamp, Morrocoy Bay, and Gulf of Paria; 2) Deltaic swamps with marine-fluvial deposition, as in the San Juan River and the Gulf of Paria; 3) Swamp deltas with predominantly alluvial sedimentary processes, as in the Orinoco Delta.
 The characteristic deltaic plains of the oriental sector have induced a major diversity of landscapes, due to the interaction of microtopographic and pedological factors, mediated by local characteristics.

 Throughout their range, Venezuelan mangroves are associated with various types of vegetation, ranging from thorn scrub woodlands to coastal evergreen forests.
 These various associations host diverse faunal assemblages, which, in turn, might be a consequence of the variations of nearby vegetation and their proximity to other pristine ecosystems.
-Exhaustive lists of the species are meaningless, since they can vary substantially from forest to forest, however, mention of some species can help in sketching the importance of mangroves and their diversity.
-Some of the plant species, seem to be constantly associated with mangrove forests throughout their distribution range in the Neotropics.
+Exhaustive lists of the species are meaningless, since they can vary substantially from forest to forest; however, mention of some species can help in sketching the importance of mangroves and their diversity.
+Some of the plant species seem to be constantly associated with mangrove forests throughout their distribution range in the Neotropics.
 Among them, the fern (Acrostichum aureum) and the Malvaceae (Hibiscus tileaceus) are the most widespread.
-These species frequently form dense belts along the landward edge of mangroves, on more elevated sites and around dry and saline areas inside mangroves.
+These species frequently form dense belts along the landward edge of mangroves, on more elevated sites, and around dry, saline areas inside mangroves.

 In the desert coastal areas of western Venezuela, mangrove forests are associated with xerophilous littoral scrubs, and halophilous and psammophilous littoral meadows.
 Xerophilous scrubs are characterized by individuals with heights from 0.5 to 5 m.
 Typical species are Acacia tortuosa, Bourreria cumanensis, Cercidium praecox, and Hibiscus tiliaceus.
 Columnar cactus can also be present.
 Halophilous meadows appear in brackish depressions of coastal areas, where Atriplex pentandra, Heterostachya ritteriana, and Sesuvium portulacastrum prevail.
 Psammophilous meadows settle on sandy dunes, normally not flooded by the sea and Egletes postrata, Ipomea pes-caprae, and Sporobolus virginicum are distinctive species.